mdrapha/computer-network-projects/Chat_Sockets/JAVA/README.md

    javac Client.java
    ```

 4. Connect to the server using the client.
 The client can be run on the same machine as the server or on a different machine.
-The client can be run using the following command:
+The client can be run using the following commands:

+    ```bash
+    java Client
+    ```
+    Or the client can be run on a different IP address and/or port:

     ```bash
     java Client <server_ip> <server_port>
     ```

     For example, if the server is running on the same machine as the client, the command would be:

     ```bash